Know your funding sources.

 Title X of HEOA — the Private Student Loan Transparency and Improvement Act — contains information regarding the loan disclosure forms that are required by the federal government.
 A borrower self-certification form is required to be completed, signed, and submitted to the lender before loans can be disbursed.
 Lenders will provide students with a blank self-certification form by mail and/or online.

 Lenders must allow sufficient time for an applicant to receive the Final Disclosure.
 The Final Disclosure outlines the three business–day rescission period, allowing applicants a final opportunity to evaluate their needs for a private student loan and/or cancel the loan without penalty.
 Based on the time for an applicant to receive the Final Disclosure and carry out the rescission period, a lender will not disburse funds until approximately seven days after the Final Disclosure is issued.
-Please allow sufficient time for the approval process of a private educational loan so that your tuition charges are paid in a timely manner.
+Please allow sufficient time for the approval process of a private educational student loan so that your tuition charges are paid in a timely manner.

 Borrowers should always review the current information and benefits at the lender’s website when selecting a lender.